celery/celery/docs/userguide/tasks.rst

 :called_directly: This flag is set to true if the task was not
                   executed by the worker.

-:callbacks: A list of subtasks to be called if this task returns successfully.
+:callbacks: A list of signatures to be called if this task returns successfully.

-:errback: A list of subtasks to be called if this task fails.
+:errback: A list of signatures to be called if this task fails.

 :utc: Set to true the caller has utc enabled (:setting:`CELERY_ENABLE_UTC`).